kelleyk/execnet-importhook/README.md

 # execnet-importhook

-This mechanism allows execnet slaves to import modules only installed on the master.
-(This library itself, of course, need only be installed on the master.)
+This library implements a mechanism that allows execnet slaves to import modules only installed on the master.
+(In keeping with that theme, this library itself only needs to be installed on the master.)

-This library inserts itself into the import machinery on the remote/slave side.
 When an import is about to fail (because the module is not present on the slave), the slave asks the master if the master can find the module.
 If it can, the master sends the slave the module's source; the slave can then successfully import it.

 Right now this feature works with both absolute and relative imports.
 It only works with pure-Python modules (not with extension modules), though adding support for those (in situations where the master and the slave are similar enough to